ista-vamos/artifact-rv25/experiments/ehl-shl/README.md

 # Comparing eHL and sHL monitors

-This folder contains scripts to monitor OD of traces with 8-bit bit-blasted integers.
+These experiments compare eHL and sHL monitors on `n`-bit integers.
-Bit-blasting is necessary because we compare with RVHyper.
+In short, we generate random traces with random `n`-bit inputs and the last event containing a random `n`-bit output (see `gen-traces.py`).

-These are the experiments reported in Fig. 7 bottom.
+These are the experiments reported in Fig. 7 (bottom).

 ## Running